 Japanese Electronic Dictionary: I highly recommend every student who is serious about learning Japanese to get his/her own electronic dictionary.
 It's a one-time investment but you can access to many additional things that you won't learn from textbooks or paperback dictionary.
 I still carry one wherever I go so that I can check unfamiliar words instantly.

-Paperback Japanese Dictionary: This is the first Japanese dictionary I bought after started learning Japanese for about half a year.
+Kodansha's Furigana Japanese Dictionary (Kodansha Dictionaries): This is the first Japanese dictionary I bought after started learning Japanese for about half a year.
 At that time, I found that my vocabulary was too limited and I tend to repeat using same words every time I made a sentence.
 That's when I decided to get my own dictionary.
 This dictionary lets you check the meanings of words from Japanese to English and English to Japanese.
-Click here to see my reviews on other papaerback dictionaries.

 1. みんなの日本語 Minna No Nihongo

-Minna No Nihongo: Beginner 1, 2nd Edition (2e): Minna No Nihongo series of textbooks has been the standard textbboks for Japanese language learning in many Japanese language schools.
-It's expecially suitable for Beginners and Intermediate students.
+Minna No Nihongo: Beginner 1, 2nd Edition: Minna No Nihongo series of textbooks has been the standard textbooks for Japanese language learning in many Japanese language schools.
+It's especially suitable for Beginners and Intermediate students.
 I have learned almost all the basic Japanese grammars from this series of textbooks.
 Highly recommended.

 2. げんき Genki Japanese